-Rebekah Roller enters her second season as a full-time assistant coach for the Washington University in St. Louis women's soccer team.
+Rebekah Roller enters her third season as a full-time assistant coach for the Washington University in St. Louis women's soccer team.

 Upon graduation from DePaul University in 2014, Roller spent two years playing professional soccer.
 She played for Merilappi United in the Finnish Premiere League in 2015, and was on the Chicago Red Stars roster in the National Women’s Soccer League during the summer of 2016.
 She concluded her playing career in January 2017 after spending six months with A.S.D.
 Mozzanica in the Italian Premiere League.

 During her playing days at DePaul, Roller scored two goals and had 10 assists from the midfield while tying the school record for most career starts (80) and games played (82).